 The new Sheppey Union adopted the existing Minster workhouse.
 In 1836, the Poor Law Commissioners authorised an expenditure of £1,000 on enlargement of the building.
 The workhouse location and layout are shown on the 1908 map below:

 The oldest surviving portion, believed to date from 1789, was the workhouse lodge at the southernmost corner of the site.

 An irregular mixture of 19th century blocks ran along the roadside at the southern edge of the site.

 A new infirmary was erected perpendicular to the road in 1869.
 Latterly, the entrance to the site was at the southern side of this block.

 In 1889, another fire caused damage to the workhouse buildings.

 The workhouse had its own school at the north of the site which was in operation until 1895.
-After this time, workhouse children were sent to the local village school although they had to sit in their own part of the classroom.
+From that date, workhouse children were sent to the local village school although they had to sit in their own part of the classroom.
 From around 1904, children born in the workhouse were given the address "Cliff House" on their birth certificates to disguise their place of birth.

-After the official end of the workhouse system in 1930, the site came under the control of the local council.
+After the official end of the workhouse system in 1930, the site came under the control of Kent County Council.
 In 1938, the buildings were redesignated as Minster Hospital with facilities including a maternity unit and operating theatre.
 It later became Sheppey Hospital, which closed in around 2002.
 Most of the buildings have since been demolished and replaced by modern housing.
 In 2009, some of the roadside buildings at the south of the site were still standing.